suessmann/sac_discrete/README.md

 To start training process, run `main.py -c PATH_TO_CFG -m train`.

-To start evaluation with gym rendering, first install the conda environment from `environment.yaml` and the run `main.py -c PATH_TO_CFG -m test`
+To start evaluation with gym rendering, first install the conda environment from `environment.yaml` and then run `main.py -c PATH_TO_CFG -m test`
 ## Benchmarks

 ### MountainCar-v0